RickyJiao/react-use-data/README.md

 ## Example

 Note: the data is shared across different components which means the `fetchData` is only called **one time** for one entity item.
-The responsed is cached in local samll individual store.
+The response is cached in local small individual store.

 Use `useDetail` to create your `blog detail` entity store